 Diet can play a crucial role in overall Crohn’s management, but it’s a multi-factorial, complex disease.
 It often requires many supporting treatment methods, not just diet alone.

-In fact, the CCFA notes that few research studies have pointed to diet as the solution.
+The CCFA notes that few research studies have pointed to diet as the solution.
 This is because diet can help prevent and alleviate symptoms, but food itself may not be enough to address the underlying inflammation and scarring that causes the symptoms in the first place.

 Continue to see your doctor for treatment and follow-ups.
 Be sure to discuss any differences in symptoms.
 Nutrition counseling may also improve the efficacy of your medications and overall quality of life.